zumbalogy/command_search/README.md

 an option  to pass though to real regexes might solve this.

-right now, there are issues with comparing dates
+right now, there are likely issues with comparing dates.

 right now there will be issues with 'foo:-bar'.